John Arne Riise: Delhi Dynamos

 On 24 August 2015, Indian Super League side Delhi Dynamos confirmed the signing of Riise for the upcoming 2015 tournament.

 Aalesund

 On 11 March 2016, Riise announced on his Twitter page that he had signed for Aalesunds FK, marking his return to the club at which he began his career.
-Not too long after signing the contract, Riise decided to take a break from professional football, stating a loss of motivation fuelled the decision.
-He stated that he would return to football before officially retiring.
+Riise later wrote that his return to Aalesund was motivated partly by a desire to finish his career where it had begun, to play again with his brother, and to live closer to his eldest daughter who was based in Ålesund with her mother.

+Shortly before the move on 8 March 2016, Riise temporarily terminated his agreement with betting company Betsson which had complicated his return to Norwegian football.
+In his autobiography, he said the Norwegian Football Federation had told him he could not play in the top flight while being paid by a competing betting company.
+He wrote that Betsson proposed suspending the deal so he could complete the move, and that already-produced advertisements were withdrawn.
+After leaving Aalesund, he resumed his role as a Betsson ambassador.

+Riise’s return to Aalesund was brief.
+He later described the spell as unsuccessful, saying that he struggled for form, was often substituted, and lost motivation after thirteen matches.
+He scored once during the comeback, a penalty in a Norwegian Cup tie against Brattvåg, which Aalesund lost on penalties.

+On 13 June 2016, shortly after ending his spell with Aalesund, Riise announced his retirement from football at the age of 35.

 Chennaiyin

-On 18 August 2016, Riise returned from retirement to play for Indian Super League club Chennaiyin. on a two-month contract, as a marquee signing for the Indian club.
+On 18 August 2016, Riise returned from retirement to play for Indian Super League club Chennaiyin on a two-month contract, as a marquee signing for the Indian club.
 Co-owner Vita Dani said that he was "delighted" at the signing, and praised Riise's "exceptional" experience as a player.
 He played ten matches for the club and also scored a goal in the season.